 Parents have a difficult time getting through to teens.
 This is because parents’ guidance is often perceived as nagging or lecturing.

 Your teen is just one mentor away from making the most of his potential!

 No matter how dire your teen’s situation may seem, remember that there’s always hope.

 I’ve worked with teens who have gone from being unmotivated school haters to being driven, focused, independent learners.

-Of course, the change didn’t happen overnight, and required plenty of hard work.
+Of course, the change didn’t happen overnight.

 (I went through my own transformation as a teen, which you can read about here if you’re interested.)

 As is often said, “How do you eat an elephant?
 One bite at a time.”

 In the same way, huge changes occur one tiny step at a time.

 Apply the strategies described in this article, as well as the bonus strategies.
 (Refer to the yellow box below to download your free bonus PDF.)